jump-dev/JuMP.jl/docs/src/solvers.md

 See the [MOI documentation](http://www.juliaopt.org/MathOptInterface.jl/stable/) for more details on these two MOI layers.

-To create a fresh new JuMP model (or a fresh new copy of a JuMP model), JuMP needs to create a new empty optimizer instance.
+To create a fresh new JuMP model, JuMP needs to create a new empty optimizer instance.
 New optimizer instances can be obtained using an [`OptimizerFactory`](@ref) that can be created using the [`with_optimizer`](@ref) function:
 ```@docs
 with_optimizer
 ```

-The factory can be set to the JuMP model using the [`JuMP.setoptimizer`](@ref)
+The factory can be set to the JuMP model in the [`JuMP.optimize`](@ref)
 function:
 ```@docs
-JuMP.setoptimizer
+JuMP.optimize
 ```

 New JuMP models are created using the [`Model`](@ref) constructor: